 Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Uber it measures how much it earns off each transaction on its platform, a measure of the pricing leverage Uber has with both its users and providers of services.

-Uber’s ARPU growth has been strong over the last two years, averaging 34.5%.
-The ability to increase price while still growing its user base shows the value of Uber’s platform, as its users continue to spend more than last year.
-This quarter, ARPU grew 70.1% year on year, reaching $66.17 for each of the paying users.
+Uber’s ARPU growth has been very strong over the last two years, averaging 41.3%.
+The ability to increase price while still growing its user base at this rate reflects the strength of Uber’s platform, as its users are spending significantly more than last year.
+This quarter, ARPU grew 51.3% year on year, reaching $67.28 for each of the paying users.

 User Acquisition Efficiency

-It is expensive for Uber to acquire new users, with the company spending 51.5% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency indicates Uber is not highly differentiated and points to Uber likely having to continue to invest to maintain growth.
+It is relatively expensive for Uber to acquire new users, with the company spending 45.5% of its gross profit on marketing over the last year.
+This level of sales and marketing spend efficiency indicates Uber has to compete for users and points to Uber likely having to continue to invest to maintain growth.

 Earnings & Free Cash Flow